 With a BOT, the company will get further, faster than they otherwise would building a new operation on their own.
 Beyond technical expertise, the partner firm provides a vital logistical function, providing knowledge of the local market (location, taxes), human resources capabilities (recruiting, training, payroll) and goodwill within the community.

 Software outsourcing BOT also comes in a variety of forms, generally oriented around length of engagement and degree of involvement.
 For instance, a company may wish for the outsourcing partner to establish a new location, with separate and distinct recruiting, training and management functions.
 Alternatively, a company may prefer the partner build the team at the partner’s location, benefitting from their established services.

 In the latter version, the company has greater flexibility.
 They may trigger the Transfer as planned or, if circumstances change, maintain the relationship as is.

 What are the Key Deal Points in a Software BOT?

-Finally, and most important, how are fees for the BOT structured.
-You should focus on XX factors.
-First, what will the partner charge you for FTEs under their management, while they build the BOT?
-Second, What is the actual transfer fee (typically calculated as a percentage of annualized billings at the time of transfer)?
-And, third, how is that transfer fee adjusted for tenure of the FTEs at the time of transfer?
-It is reasonable for your partner to expect the transfer fee to vary based both on the length of operation prior to transfer (the longer that time, the lower the fee) and by individual FTE tenure (the shorter the tenure, the higher the fee.)
+- Fees: There are three important factors when it comes to fees.
+First, that amount charged by the partner for FTEs under their management while they build the BOT.
+Second, the fee charged when team ownership is transferred from partner to company (typically calculated as a percentage of annualized billings at the time of transfer)?
+And, third, the transfer fee adjusted for tenure of the FTEs at the time of transfer (the shorter the tenure, the higher the fee).